Whoaa512/starred/README.md

 ## Python

 - [e2b-dev/e2b](https://github.com/e2b-dev/e2b) - Vercel for AI agents.
-We're a platform for developers that helps them with building & deploying AI agents.
+We're a platform for developers that helps them with building, deploying, and monitoring AI agents.
 - [smol-ai/developer](https://github.com/smol-ai/developer) - with 100k context windows on the way, it's now feasible for every dev to have their own smol developer
 - [greshake/llm-security](https://github.com/greshake/llm-security) - New ways of breaking app-integrated LLMs
 - [jdagdelen/hyperDB](https://github.com/jdagdelen/hyperDB) - A hyper-fast local vector database for use with LLM Agents.
 Now accepting SAFEs at $135M cap.